 The native of Eaton, Colo., remains active in the sport of track and field as an Association Level Official with USA Track & Field.
 He also serves as a board member for Saruni International, a missions organization dedicated to impacting the lives of young girls in east Africa.

-Hagen lives in Lynchburg, Va., with his wife Erin, Liberty's Associate AD for Administration & Strategic Initiatives/Senior Woman Administrator, and daughter Emery.
+Hagen lives in Lynchburg, Va., with his wife Erin, Liberty's Associate AD for Administration & Strategic Initiatives/Senior Woman Administrator.
+The couple has two children: daughter, Emery, and son, Duke.